t3kt/luminator/README.md

 ## Modes

 !!!
-NOTE: the modes system is going to be removed (see #29)
+NOTE: the modes system is going to be removed - see issue #29

 The system as a whole is in one of several distinct modes at any given time.
 It switches modes based periodically or in response to input.